s9e/SweetDOM/UPGRADING.md

 Text methods `appendText`, `appendTextSibling`, `prependText`, and `prependTextSibling` are deprecated in favour of native DOM operations `append`, `after`, `prepend`, and `before`.

 The method `insertAdjacentXML` is deprecated without a replacement planned.
 It can be replaced with native methods using [`DOMDocumentFragment::appendXML`](https://www.php.net/manual/domdocumentfragment.appendxml.php).
+Starting with 3.1, magic methods such as `appendDocumentFragment(callable $callback)` can be used to simplify operations related to document fragments.

 |               2.x               |           3.0           |
 |---------------------------------|-------------------------|